Sexual offences and penalties

 SEXUAL OFFENCES COURT

-With the sensitive nature of sexual offences, the Sexual Offences Court was created with the alleged victims in mind, to protect them from the further trauma of seeing the accused, while testifying.
+With the sensitive nature of sexual offences, the Sexual Offences Court was created with the alleged victims in mind, and to protect them from any further trauma from seeing the accused while testifying.

 The court’s victim-friendly features have been aiding with the successful prosecution of rape cases.